DJJo14/kodi2home/README.md

 ```xml
 <volume_up>NotifyAll("kodi2home", "kodi_call_home", {"trigger":"automation.volume_up"})</volume_up>
 ```
-add "automation.volume_up" will be triggert, when pressing volume_up
+add "automation.volume_up" will be triggert, when pressing volume_up.

 ## Why
 This is done so you can easy call services at home assistant, the other way around was already possible but, this is still a missing feature of Home Assistant.